samsquire/ideas3/README.md

 # 1. Community Idea: Peer naming

 Reading code that uses awful names is painful.
-We should improve the code we write by collecting per contributed and voted names.
+We should improve the code we write by collecting peer contributed and voted names.

 # 2.